GameServers.com Review

 Support

-The "Support can be slow" con matches patterns you'll see in forum reviews.
+The "Support response times vary" pattern matches what you'll see in forum reviews.
 Response time for routine issues tends to measure in hours rather than minutes.
-For critical issues during their business hours (US timezone), it's generally workable; overnight or holiday tickets can stretch.
+For critical issues during their business hours (US timezone), it's generally workable; overnight or holiday tickets can stretch - and a quiet company does not usually mean a growing support team.

 Bottom Line